PERF and TRF Hybrid or My Choice Plan membership overview

 If you have not yet registered your online INPRS account, or if you want to join member email subscription lists to receive our regular electronic communication, you can submit your information using this form.
 For information about registering your INPRS account, go to the myINPRSretirement.org tab.

 If you're a Public Employees' Retirement Fund (PERF), Teachers' Retirement Fund (TRF), or Legislators' Defined Contribution (LE DC) plan member, you should know that your retirement plan includes a defined contribution (DC) account.
 Contributions are made to your account and invested.
 INPRS offers six investment fund options for you to choose from when deciding how you want your DC account balance and future contributions allocated.
 The amount you earn in that account will help to provide you with income for your retirement future.
-For more information about INPRS DC accounts, the investment options available to you, and things you should consider when investing, watch the video below, check out the Investing 101 section of this site, and log on to your INPRS online account at myINPRSretirement.org.
+For more information about INPRS DC accounts, the investment options available to you, and things you should consider when investing, watch the video below, check out the Investing 101 and Educational Videos sections of this site, and log on to your INPRS online account at myINPRSretirement.org.

 You can learn about myINPRSretirement.org in the next tab.